ng-tony/GameBook/docs/phase4/RPM.md

 1.  <b> Identified the main features which we agreed should be complete before sprint3 </b>

+2.  <b> Updated our product backlog with new goals in mind.
+Mainly slimming down our features and concentrating on the important ones.
-2.  <b> Release Name and Theme: Information and Backend </b>
+2.  <b> Release Name and Theme: Completion of features </b>
-	<p> This release will focus on creating the backend and implementing the features which
+	<p> This release will focus on completely integrating our code, and finalizing details on our current features.
+The parts we expect to be finished
-    deal with the game information aspect of the website.
-The parts we expect to be finished by the end of the sprint are: </p>
+    by the end of the sprint are: </p>
     <ul>
         <li>HomePage</li>